Ste74/Community-Wallpapers/README.md

 - You'll need these packages for the tools used here:
 `imagemagick`, `jhead` and [mozjpeg](https://mozjpeg.codelove.de/binaries.html)

-- Convert image to JPG if in another format:
+- Convert image to JPG if in another format if is a photo, we can accept PNG format if the size is not huge:
 `mogrify -format jpg <imagefile>`

 - Scale down image to match 4K (3840x2400) size: